jblance/mpp-solar/docs/pi16-VoltronicPowerSUNNYProtocol.md

 <<priority,Priority: *+01+*>>::
 	*PV energy supply priority setting*: 1.
 Battery, 2.
 Load, 3.
 Grid.
 	- PV power will charge battery first, then provide power to the load.
-	- If there is any remaining power left, it will feed-in to the grid (if ``<<oops-c,Allow to feed-in to the grid>>'' option is enabled).
+	- If there is any remaining power left, it will feed-in to the grid (if <<oops-c,Allow to feed-in to the grid>>'' option is enabled).
 +
 --
-NOTE:	When this type and priority are chosen, for the sake of coherence, ``<<oops-d,Allow battery to discharge when PV is available>>'' and ``<<oops-f,Allow battery to feed-in to the grid when PV is available>>'' options are always disabled, i.e. don't take from battery when PV is available.
+NOTE:	When this type and priority are chosen, for the sake of coherence, <<oops-d,Allow battery to discharge when PV is available>>'' and <<oops-f,Allow battery to feed-in to the grid when PV is available>>'' options are always disabled, i.e. don't take from battery when PV is available.
 --
 <<priority,Priority: *+02+*>>::
 	*PV energy supply priority setting*: 1.
 Load, 2.
 Battery, 3.
 Grid.
 	- PV power will provide power to the load first, then it will charge battery.
-	- If there is any remaining power left, it will feed-in to the grid (if ``<<oops-c,Allow to feed-in to the grid>>'' option is enabled).
+	- If there is any remaining power left, it will feed-in to the grid (if <<oops-c,Allow to feed-in to the grid>>'' option is enabled).
 <<priority,Priority: *+03+*>>::
 	*PV energy supply priority setting*: 1.
 Load, 2.
 Grid, 3.
 Battery.
 	- PV power will provide power to the load first.
-	- If there is more PV power available, it will feed-in to the grid (if ``<<oops-c,Allow to feed-in to the grid>>'' option is enabled).
+	- If there is more PV power available, it will feed-in to the grid (if <<oops-c,Allow to feed-in to the grid>>'' option is enabled).
-	- If feed-in power reaches <<mgp,``maximum power feeding grid'' setting>>, the remaining power will charge battery.
+	- If feed-in power reaches <<mgp,maximum power feeding grid'' setting>>, the remaining power will charge battery.

 *Battery charging source* and *load supply source* can be personalized <<oops,setting the appropriate operational options>>.